SAP Master Data Integration – sharing and synchronizing master data in the integrated Intelligent Suite

 SAP Master Data Governance will integrate MDI to address master data management use cases such as consolidation (de-duplication and best-record calculation), data quality management, and central governance.

-Update Oct 23, 2020: My colleague Markus Ganser explained more in detail the difference between SAP Master Data Governance and SAP Cloud Platform Master Data Integration.
+Update Oct 23, 2020: My colleague Markus Ganser explained more in detail the difference between SAP Master Data Governance and SAP Master Data Integration.

-Today SAP Cloud Platform Master Data Integration is available for a restricted number of customers.
-It is planned to become generally available to customers by the end of 2020.
+SAP Master Data Integration is generally available to customers since end of 2020.

 What comes next?

-Also, the capabilities of Master Data Integration will be integrated step-by-step into the SAP Cloud Platform Integration Suite and other SAP solutions to cover the most important customer scenarios.
+Also, the capabilities of Master Data Integration will be integrated step-by-step into the SAP Integration Suite and other SAP solutions to cover the most important customer scenarios.

-We are looking forward to your questions and for providing you with more detailed information around SAP Cloud Platform Master Data Integration.
+We are looking forward to your questions and for providing you with more detailed information around SAP Master Data Integration.